EPCCed/archer2-intro-package/_episodes/04-submission.md

 If you prefer to see the state of individual nodes, you can use the `sinfo -N -l` command.

 > ## Lots to look at!
 > Warning!
-The `sinfo -N -l` command will produce a lot of output as there are over 5000 individual
+The `sinfo -N -l` command will produce a lot of output as there are 1024 individual
-> nodes on ARCHER2!
+> nodes on the current ARCHER2 system!
+(It will be even worse on the full system when there will be
+> over 5,500 nodes.)
 {: .callout}

 ```